Can I use my overseas driving licence in New Zealand

 - Does it say 'driving licence' (in English) on your European licence?
 Then you're good to go and you can drive off in your Spaceships campervan.
 See the photo of the Dutch driving licence to see what we mean.

 - If your licence isn't in English then you need to bring an official translation or an International Driving Licence.
-More information about approved translations of an overseas driving licence can be found on this New Zealand Transport Agency's info page.
+More information can be found on the New Zealand Transport Agency's info page.

 All other overseas driving licences

 Make sure you have an English translation if your driving licence isn't in English.

 Please read the information below to make sure you have the correct documents when arriving at our depot to start your New Zealand road trip.

 International Driving Licence?
 Bring original as well!